vallard/MicroServicesOnAWS/PART04/Connect.md

 TAGS	prod
 ```

 The above `27ieco0k2d` and `harwchm2q8` are the ids we need.
-We will put a new statement in our policy for this API:
+We will put a new statement in our policy for this API.

+* Go to Roles
+* Select the Cognito Role that is authenticated. (something like: `Cognito_picsAuth_Role`)
+* Click on its oneClick policy name under attached policies.
+We will modify this by adding a statement like the following:

 ```
  {